trinistr/dicey/README.md

 ## Development

-After checking out the repo, run `bundle` (or `bundle install`) to install dependencies.
+After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake spec` to run the tests, `rake rubocop` to lint code and check style compliance, `rake rbs` to validate signatures or just `rake` to do everything above.
 There is also `rake steep` to check typing, and `rake docs` to generate YARD documentation.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment, or `bin/benchmark` to run a benchmark script and generate a StackProf flamegraph.